Every Question is a good question - Here are some that are frequently asked

 I am committed to high-quality, low-cost classes that are accessible to everyone.
 I believe that money should not be a limitation to creating a community yoga practice, which is why I am always open to trade or work-exchange.
 I also have a sliding scale, so that if you can pay more you are able to help support those who cannot, as well as to keep the studio alive and thriving!
 For a full description of pricing, check here.
 Flexibility in pricing is also key for making accommodating our busy lifestyles.
 Class series can be paid for in advance, in order to commit to a specific time frame and to be accountable to yourself to show up!
 5 and 10 class-passes can be used at any of the weekly classes and over whatever time frame works for you, so that you have ultimate decision making power!

 I am brand new to yoga, where do I begin?

 Occasionally I offer an intro series, which is a great place to start.
 But you can begin anytime!
 Gentle Yoga on Tuesday at 4:15pm at the Place in Joseph is geared toward beginners and is a great place to get started.
 I also offer private, one-on-one yoga classes, which can be a great way to work through some important aspects of alignment so that you have a reference once you are in a class full of yogis who seem to “know what they are doing”.
 One of the beautiful things about yoga is that it is a life-long practice.
-We are always working from a place of self-compassion to meet ourselves exactly as we are to create a practice that appropriately serves our unique needs.
+We are always working from a place of self-compassion to meet ourselves exactly as we are in order to create a practice that appropriately serves our unique needs.
 Contact me to address yours!